Navigate/Search

 BTW, couple other things:

-1) It would be good to include step-by-step instructions on how to install the buttons for both Wordpress and Blogger on the site somewhere.
+1) It would be good to include step-by-step instructions on how to install the buttons for both WordPress and Blogger on the site somewhere.
 This will increase the adoption rate.

 2) On registering on Ora-Click, can you include a privacy statement stating what your policy is on the registered email address usage, namely whether you will keep them private, or reserve the right to on distribute the addresses.
 I was somewhat hesitant in signing up because this wasn’t stated.